 - The winner is not rigged.
 All shows have to run their challenges through a legal department, and a lot of them have a legal representative on set when filming.
 Fixing a competition or game show is ground for jail time, and from what I’ve seen, fairness is taken very seriously by the producers that create the challenges.

-- Most of the rappers houses were rented specifically for the shoot, and paid for by a real estate agency and other brands who want their product to be included in the shot.
+And finally, I know that on MTV cribs most of the rappers houses were rented specifically for the shoot, and paid for by a real estate agency and other brands who want their product to be included in the shot.